 An organization may want a higher level of assurance that an employee is who she claims to be when accessing an HR application from a coffee shop or other off-domain location.

 A retailer may set up MFA to kick in when a vendor logs into their portal from a new device, to make sure it's not a hacker trying to get in with a stolen password.

 This kind of multi-factor authentication is called contextual, adaptive or risk-based MFA.
 The beauty of using contextual MFA is that it can strengthen security only when warranted, and these requirements or use cases can easily change and evolve over time.

-A good MFA strategy will carefully balance the risks of compromised credentials against the impact on employee productivity or customer experience when determining MFA requirements.
-Striking a balance between security and convenience is especially important for customer-facing MFA, as customers can easily abandon a clunky experience or unsecured channels.
-The best modern MFA solutions enable a relatively frictionless user experience through multiple authentication options and integrate seamlessly into existing applications.
+A good MFA strategy will carefully balance the risks of compromised credentials against the impact on employee productivity or customer experience when determining MFA requirements and risk-based policies.
+The best modern MFA solutions can strike the balance between security and convenience by supporting multiple authentication options, implementing adaptive policies and integrating seamlessly into existing applications.